NASH-nrxt/NASH/README.md

 ---

-NASH (NARI Agentic Security Harness) is an Agent harness from security research team of Nanjing NARI INFORMATION & Communication Technology Co., Ltd..
-The team is dedicated to AI-enabled security and AI-native security.
+NASH (NARI Agentic Security Harness) is an Agent harness from security research team of Nanjing NARI INFORMATION & Communication Technology Co., Ltd. working on AI for security and security for AI.